yamhokim/YamFlix/README.md

 # YamFlix

-YamFlix is a react-based web application that allows users to search for different movies using the OMDb movie database API, providing them with different statistics about the movie, as well as a poster visual and general description of the movie's plot.
-Users can then select movies they've watched, give them a rating, and add them to a watched list to help keep track of their favourites.
+YamFlix is a React-based web application that allows users to search for different movies using the OMDb movie database API, providing them with different statistics about the movie, as well as a poster visual and general description of the movie's plot.
+Users can then select movies they've watched, give them a rating, and add them to a watched list to help keep track of their favorites.
+The application also includes custom hooks to enhance user interactions and supports local storage to maintain movie data between sessions.

 ## Features